 True vaccination rate is unknown

-The audit looked at DOH data for the state’s 295 school districts for the 2017-2018 school year.
-In that year, 90 percent of schools reported student immunization data.
-However, schools in 29 districts either did not report their immunization data or reported having zero kindergarten enrollment.
-Student enrollment data from the Office of Superintendent of Public Instruction shows that most of these districts do in fact have kindergarteners enrolled.
+The audit looked at the DOH database of student immunization records for the state’s 295 school districts in the 2017-2018 school year.
+In that year, immunization data was present in the database for 90 percent of Washington schools.
+Schools in the remaining 29 districts either lacked immunization data in the database or were shown as having zero kindergarten enrollment.
+However, student enrollment data from the Office of Superintendent of Public Instruction shows that most of these districts do in fact have kindergarteners enrolled.

-Of the schools that did report, 8 percent of all kindergarteners lacked complete immunization or exemption records.
-But because of the number of districts and schools that failed to report, the actual percentage of kindergarteners without records may be greater.
+Of the schools whose data was included in the database, 8 percent of all kindergarteners lacked complete immunization or exemption records.
+But the number of districts and schools whose data was not included in the database means the actual percentage of kindergarteners without records may be greater.
 When officials lack complete and accurate information about children’s immunity status, they may not be able to protect students and others if there is an outbreak of disease.
 In addition, the state cannot know the completeness of its vaccination efforts.

 Choosing not to exclude